0xcyberninja-git/0xcyberninja-git/README.md

 ### 🕵️ Deep-Fake Analyzer Tool (In Progress)
 - **Description:** A manual and automated tool for identifying deepfakes, leveraging machine learning and forensic analysis.

 ---
+## 📂 FreeLance Projects

+ ### Govt.
+Jobs Portal
+The Govt.
+Job Portal is a user-friendly web platform designed to help job seekers find and apply for government job opportunities.
+Hosted at https://glittery-gecko-865ae0.netlify.app/, the website offers a clean interface to browse job listings, access detailed job information, and stay updated on the latest openings in the public sector.
+Built with modern web technologies, it ensures a seamless experience across devices, making government job searches efficient and accessible.

+### Nexus Model Studio Website
+Nexus Model Studio is a custom-developed website created for a modeling agency client as a freelance project.
+Hosted at https://white-skunk-574882.hostingersite.com/index.html, the site serves as a professional platform to promote the agency’s models, services, and portfolio.
+With a modern, dark-themed design accented by vibrant colors, it delivers a visually captivating experience tailored to the modeling industry’s aesthetic standards, engaging clients in fashion, advertising, and entertainment.

+---